gopinathsjsu/team-project-four-horseman/ProjectDocument/WeeklyScrumBoard.md

 #### Pratik

 Q1.
 What tasks did I work on / complete?
+- Researched about the technologies that we are going to use in the project.

 Q2.
 What am I planning to work on next?
+- Work on the login and signup UI webpage.

 Q3.
 What tasks are blocked waiting on another team member?
+- N/A

 ## Week 2: